AdobeDocs/cc-everywhere/src/pages/reference/types/index.md

 ### Callbacks

 All the callbacks are optional and return void.
+Callbacks are defined in the `appConfig` object.

 | Property | Callback Function | Description
 | :-- | :-- | :--